BRCA mutation: Biallelic and homozygous inheritance

 Reports of patients biallelic or homozygous for a deleterious BRCA allele conferring a greatly increased risk of breast cancer are rare.
-This is because deleterious BRCA alleles are lethal alleles; this condition is embryonically lethal in the majority of the cases.
-For live cases, inheriting both mutations lead to a grave prognosis, characterized by Wilms tumors, leukemias, and early-onset brain malignancies.
+This is because deleterious BRCA alleles are lethal alleles; this condition is embryonically lethal in the majority of cases.
+For live cases, inheriting both mutations leads to a grave prognosis, characterized by Wilms tumors, leukemias, and early-onset brain malignancies.

 Genetics

-Both BRCA genes are tumor suppressor genes that produce proteins that are used by the cell in an enzymatic pathway that makes very precise, perfectly matched repairs to DNA molecules that have double-stranded breaks.
+Both BRCA genes are tumor suppressor genes that produce proteins that are used by the cell in an enzymatic pathway that make very precise, perfectly matched repairs to DNA molecules that have double-stranded breaks.
 The pathway requires proteins produced by several other genes, including CHK2, FANCD2 and ATM.
 Harmful mutations in any of these genes disable the gene or the protein that it produces.